Distributionally Robust RRT with Risk Allocation

-where $x_{k} \in \bbr^n$ and $u_{k} \in \bbr^m$ is the system state and input at time step $k$, respectively.
-The matrices $A$ and $B$ denote the dynamics matrix and the input matrix respectively.
-The process noise $w_k \in \bbr^m$ is a zero-mean random vector that is independent and identically distributed across time.
+where $x_{k} \in \bbr^n$ and $u_{k} \in \bbr^m$ are the system state and input at time step $k$, respectively.
+The matrices $A$ and $B$ denote the dynamics matrix and the input matrix, respectively.
+The process noise $w_k \in \bbr^m$ is a zero-mean random vector that is independent and identically distributed over time.
 The distribution of $w_k$, namely $\mathbb{P}_{w_{k}}$, is unknown but belongs to a moment-based ambiguity set of distributions,

 The initial state $x_{0}$ is subject to a similar uncertainty model as the process noise, with its distribution belonging to a moment-based ambiguity set, $\mathbb{P}_{x_{0}} \in \calp^{x_0}$, given by